How To Choose Software For Your Salon Or Spa

 Many booking software solutions come with online capabilities, allowing your customers to schedule, reschedule, or cancel appointments without having to call in.
 A few even allow for online pre-payments.
 These features are appealing for a number of reasons, not least of which is that the less time you spend fiddling with your calendar, the more time you can spend doing literally anything else.
 Connecting with your clients; upselling hair care products; restocking the linens; eating cheese balls directly out of the bucket—whatever floats your particular boat.
 Moreover, customers like having the option to schedule their own appointments.
 I’m a fairly introverted person.
 Given the choice between a business that allows me to book online and one that makes me call and talk to a receptionist, I will choose the former 100% of the time.

 You’re not running a traditional store or restaurant, so it may not occur to you that point of sale software is an option.
-Generic POS systems usually aren’t suited for use in spas or salons—most completely lack appointment calendars and the ability to book clients, for example—but several POS solutions have been specifically built to handle the unique needs of service businesses.
+Generic POS systems usually aren’t suited for use in spas or salons, but the best salon POS software offers features like appointment calendars and online booking.

 POS software has the advantage of offering inventory management features—an area where booking tools tend to fall short.
 If you sell physical products in your establishment—hair brushes, shampoo, essential oils, even paper or card-based gift certificates—a point of sale solution may be essential.
 POS software also brings robust employee management tools to the table, another area where it excels over traditional scheduling programs.
 If you want employees to clock in and out, track time, etc., a point of sale solution is far more likely to meet your needs than a booking tool, though some booking software can handle low-level employee management.
 It all depends on the extent to which you want to keep tabs on the people working for you.